The Mary Towneley Loop

 monument.

-When I arrived here, the late afternoon sunshine picked out the inscription to its best effect.
+When I arrived here, the late september afternoon sunshine picked out the inscription to its best effect.
+Take some time out here to reflect.

-Mary, Lady Towneley.
+Thank you Mary, Lady Towneley.

-And finally here we go,
+22 And finally, here we go..

 30 minutes from the end.

-to Waterfoot.
+down to Waterfoot.
 There's lot of gates,

 but not as many as there used to be.
+Your body will ache with pleasure as the open countyside finally fades into 19th century blackend gritsone.

-There in the far distance is
+In the far distance is

 Cowpe Lowe again.